If your family frequently travels then you should make sure to learn about the best travel rewards credit card!

 If your family travels with a lot of baggage then it would make sense to opt for a cobranded Southwest card.
 The Southwest Rapid Rewards® Plus Credit Card is a low-cost card that’s better suited for infrequent Southwest flyers.
 If you fly more frequently, then we would recommend that you go with the Southwest Rapid Rewards® Priority Credit Card instead.

-The Southwest Rapid Rewards® Plus Credit Card offers 50,000 bonus points after spending $1,000 on purchases in the first 3 months.
+The Southwest Rapid Rewards® Plus Credit Card offers a Companion Pass good through 2/28/25 plus 30,000 points after you spend $4,000 on purchases in the first 3 months from account opening.

 You'll also earn 3,000 bonus points after your Cardmember anniversary each year.